grafana/grafana/docs/sources/datasources/cloudwatch.md

 ### list_metrics_page_limit

 When a custom namespace is specified in the query editor, the [List Metrics API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_ListMetrics.html) is used to populate the _Metrics_ field and the _Dimension_ fields.
 The API is paginated and returns up to 500 results per page.
-The CloudWatch data source also limits the number of pages to 500, however, this limit can be changed using the `list_metrics_page_limit` variable in the [grafana configuration file](https://grafana.com/docs/grafana/latest/administration/configuration/#aws).
+The CloudWatch data source also limits the number of pages to 500.
+However, you can change this limit using the `list_metrics_page_limit` variable in the [grafana configuration file](https://grafana.com/docs/grafana/latest/administration/configuration/#aws).

 ## Configure the data source with provisioning